 - 87 g all purpose flour

 - 100 g eggs approx. 2 medium sized eggs

 - additional flour and butter for the mold

 - 1. Melt the butter until just melted.
 Set aside.2.
 Sift together flour and baking powder.3.
 Zest the lemon with the microplane into a mixing bowl.
-Add the eggs and sugar.
+Add the eggs, sugar and honey.
 Whisk until pale and frothy.4.
 Fold in the flour and baking powder mixture, then the melted butter.5.
 Transfer into an air-tight container and store in the fridge for a minimum of 12 hours.

 - 6. Preheat the oven to 200°C conventional oven.

 - 7. Grease the mold with melted butter with a pastry brush.
 Store in the freezer for 10 minutes until the butter is frozen and the mold is well chilled.

 - 8. Dust the mold with flour and remove excess flour by flipping the mold upside down and tapping it on a piece of parchment paper.

 Dusting the mold and flipping it onto a piece of parchment paper makes it easier to collect excess flour afterwards.

 - 9. Transfer the batter into a piping bag and pipe into the mold.